MarJC5/camagru/README.md

 - [x] One (or more) container to deploy your site with one command. anything equivalent to docker-compose is ok.

-### Bonus part 2/5
+### Bonus part 4/5

 - [x] “AJAXify” exchanges with the server.
+- [x] Propose a live preview of the edited result, directly on the webcam preview.
+- [x] Do an infinite pagination of the gallery part of the site.
 - [x] Offer the possibility to a user to share his images on social networks.
-- [x] Do an infinite pagination of the gallery part of the site.

 ## Database